 What is Contena?

-Contena is a curator platform for writing gigs.
-They use a clever algorithm to find and filter the best remote writing jobs posted online.
+They use smart algorithms to find and filter the best remote writing jobs posted online.

 When starting out as a freelancer, the majority of your time will be spent finding and applying for gigs online.
 Finding these gigs can take heaps of time as you sift through pages of irrelevant jobs in your quest for freelance writing greatness!

-This course takes you through the entire writing business journey, from freelance newbie to remote writing wizard through nine step-by-step modules!
+This course takes you through the entire writing business journey, from freelance newbie to freelance-writing wizard through nine step-by-step modules.

 So what does Contena offer that I can’t get for free?